autowarefoundation/autoware-documentation/docs/design/autoware-architecture/vehicle/index.md

 ## 3. Features

-The Vehicle component can provide the following features in functionality and capability:
+The Vehicle Interface component can provide the following features in functionality and capability:

 - Diagnostics
   - List available features
-  - Provide a warning if the Control component tries to use a feature that is not available in the Vehicle component
+  - Provide a warning if the Control component tries to use a feature that is not available in the Vehicle Interface component

 Additional functionality and capability features may be added, depending on the vehicle hardware.
 Some example features are listed below: